emmlejeail/emmlejeail/README.md

-# 🔭 Machine Learning & Data Science Software Engineer
+# 🔭 Senior Software Engineer

 <a href="https://www.linkedin.com/in/emmanuelle-lejeail/" target="_blank"><img src="https://avatars3.githubusercontent.com/u/357098" width="15" height="15" alt="linkedin logo"/>LinkedIn</a>

 ### Hi there 👋
-I’m a sofware development engineer specialized in machine learning and data science with 6+ year professional experience.
+I’m a sofware engineer specialized in security, machine learning and data science with 6+ year professional experience.
 Expertise in Golang, Scala, Java, Python, Spark.
 Notions of NodeJS, Angular and C++ are also worth mentionning.

 ## Skills